-The developed framework is applicable to Sierra Nevada watersheds and other similar hydroclimatic regimes.
-We expect that the analysis and metrics developed in the final framework (described above) can be readily transferred to watersheds in the vicinity of the test basin, Sagehen experimental watershed located in the northern Sierra Nevada, as well as other watersheds along both the western and eastern slopes of this mountain range.
-The developed framework will allow user-input of data streams and spatial information specific to watersheds undergoing treatments and forest mitigation.
-Our goal is that the tools and framework developed in this proposal are readily accessible and usable by a range of resource managers and stakeholders to evaluate both historical and predicted forest mitigation and treatment impacts on hydrologic response across the Sierra Nevada range.
+The developed models are applicable to Sierra Nevada watersheds and other similar hydroclimatic regimes.
+We expect that the models and metrics developed in this project to be readily transferred to watersheds in the vicinity of the test basin, Sagehen experimental watershed located in the northern Sierra Nevada, as well as other watersheds along both the western and eastern slopes of this mountain range.
+The developed models and statistical framework will allow user-input of data streams and spatial information specific to watersheds undergoing treatments and forest mitigation.
+Our goal is that the modeling tools and framework developed in this proposal are readily accessible and usable by a range of resource managers and stakeholders to evaluate both historical and predicted forest mitigation and treatment impacts on hydrologic response across the Sierra Nevada range.